By Ed Kliszus

 Black MT Writer Contributors

 Ashley Hazzard, Joriah Kwamé, & Robert Lee Poole III

 Executive Producers: Steve Baruch

 Tickets & Info: (646) 476-3551

-Readers may also enjoy other reviews like Natalie Douglas at Birdland, Billy Valentine, 54 Sings Broadway’s Greatest Hits, and Dianna Agron at Cafe Carlyle.
+Readers may also enjoy our other reviews of Adventures in Vegas, Jaime Lozano, and Mauricio Martinez, Natalie Douglas at Birdland, Selected Shorts at Symphony Space, 54 Sings Broadway’s Greatest Hits, and the New Talent Comedy Showcase.